-After seeing numerous amounts of doctors and put on all kinds of medication I had my first D&C at the age of 24 and unfortunately, it was not my last.
+After seeing numerous amounts of doctors and being put on all kinds of medication, I had my first D&C at the age of 24.
+Unfortunately, it was not my last.
 I’ve had 4 of them in my lifetime.
-Things always seemed to get better after the procedure and it would last a short while, and I’d think to myself, ‘Okay this time it’s going to work,’ but it never did.
-The pain was finally gone and I could live a normal life but what I did not know was I was just putting a bandage on a much bigger problem.
+Things always seemed to get better after the procedure, and it would last a short while, and I’d think to myself, ‘Okay, this time it’s going to work.’
+But it never did.
+The pain was finally gone and I could live a normal life, but what I did not know was I was just putting a bandage on a much bigger problem.
 Being on all of that medication came with its problems.
 I gained so much weight and no matter what diet or exercise plan I tried it did not seem to help.
-Not to mention that some days it was hard enough trying to get out of bed, so exercising was out of the question.
+Not to mention, some days it was hard enough trying to get out of bed, so exercising was out of the question.